Interview with Robert Kibble from Mission Ventures

 In this interview with Robert Kibble, a Managing Partner at Mission Ventures, a venture capital firm, we discuss many things that are happening in the venture investment world.
 I get Robert’s perspective on a number of topics of interest to entrepreneurs.
 Robert co-founded Mission Ventures and has over 30 years of venture capital investing experience.
 Previously, he served for 13 years as a Founding General Partner of Paragon Venture Partners.
 Prior to that, Robert was Vice President at CitiCorp Venture Capital and he also served as Vice President of Citicorp’s Merchant Banking Group.
 Robert’s early career also includes investment banking on Wall Street.
 Robert has served as a Director of dozens of startup companies, ranging from early stage to mid size growth companies.
 Robert was also a Director of National Venture Capital Association (NVCA).
 He has an MBA from the Darden School at the University of Virginia and a Bachelors degree, with honors, in Natural Sciences from Oxford University.

 In this interview, Robert reveals his personal experience in venture investing over 30 years, and how he sees the venture industry evolving.
 Robert states that you must be analytical to be a VC, but you don’t have to have any specific background.
 He feels the key to successful venture investing is finding opportunities and companies that are addressing a market that is about to explode, but there is no mainstream knowledge of the importance or growth prospects for that market.
+The only such help traders will get is the ability to use high-powered technology and programs such as this Liquidity provider trading product and others similar that have now become the applications of today’s brokerage world.
 Robert also feels that leadership is essential for being a good VC, and that this is critical for working with management teams, CEOs of his companies, and on the boards of directors.

 We discuss the historical perspective on the venture industry where $100B was raised by VC firms for investing in the year 2000, where more recent years are in the $20B to $30B per year category.